-Best Practices - The Board, with the help of its legal counsel and various Committee members, continued its "Best Practices Review" during Fiscal Year 2017.
-Now in its thirteenth year, the process provides the benefit of annually comparing reviews of the System's operations and efficiency with similar public pension funds.
+Best Practices - The Board, with the help of its legal counsel and various Committee members, continued its "Best Practices Review" during Fiscal Year 2018.
+Now in its fourteenth year, the process provides the benefit of annually comparing reviews of the System's operations and efficiency with similar public pension funds.
 Those reviews assist the System in identifying future initiatives.
-The Board promoted Trustee training opportunities including presentations by the founder of a highly successful private equity firm, the System's independent auditors, and the investment advisor.
+The Board promoted Trustee training opportunities including presentations by the founder of a highly successful private equity firm, the System's independent auditors, Chief Security Officer for the State's Department of Technology about cyber security and the investment advisor.
+Following recommendations from a best practice review conducted in a prior year by a third party consultant, the Board established an Internal Audit function during Fiscal Year 2018 and hired a director to oversee this function.
 In addition, with the help of outside legal counsel, the Board continued its review of the structure of the System and each of its nine plans as established in the Delaware Code for compliance with the Internal Revenue Code and its rules, regulations, and interpretive opinions.
 See the Tax Status update in Note 8 to the financial statements on page 50 for more details.

-GFOA Certificate of Achievement - The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to DPERS for its comprehensive annual financial report (CAFR) for the Fiscal Year ended June 30, 2016.
+GFOA Certificate of Achievement - The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to DPERS for its comprehensive annual financial report (CAFR) for the Fiscal Year ended June 30, 2017.
 In order to be awarded a Certificate of Achievement, a government unit must publish an easily readable and efficiently organized comprehensive annual financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year only.
-This is the twenty-first consecutive year that DPERS has received a Certificate of Achievement.
-DPERS believes that its current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements, and we will submit the Fiscal Year 2017 CAFR to the GFOA to determine its eligibility for another certificate of achievement.
+This is the twenty-second consecutive year that DPERS has received a Certificate of Achievement.
+DPERS believes that its current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements, and we will submit the Fiscal Year 2018 CAFR to the GFOA to determine its eligibility for another certificate of achievement.

-Public Pension Coordinating Council Award - The Public Pension Coordinating Council (PPCC) granted the System the Public Pension Standards Award for 2016.
-This is the fourteenth consecutive year the award has been received.
+Public Pension Coordinating Council Award - The Public Pension Coordinating Council (PPCC) granted the System the Public Pension Standards Award for 2017.
+This is the fifteenth consecutive year the award has been received.
 The PPCC is a coalition of National Association of State Retirement Administrators (NASRA), National Council on Teacher Retirement (NCTR), and National Conference on Public Employee Retirement Systems (NCPERS).
 The major PPCC goal is to promote excellence in plan design and administration among state and local public retirement systems.
 The Public Pension Standards are intended to reflect minimum expectations for public retirement system management and administration and serve as a benchmark by which all defined benefit public plans should be measured.
 Public Pension Standards include: comprehensive benefit programs, funding adequacy, receipt of GFOA award in current year, independent actuarial valuation, independent audit review resulting in an unqualified opinion from the auditor, independent investment performance evaluation, adoption of written fiduciary standards by Board and Investment Committee, and communications with membership.

-The Honorable John Carney and Members of the 149th General Assembly Page 4 November 13, 2017
+The Honorable John Carney and Members of the 149th General Assembly Page 4 November 21, 2018